 - Undergraduate students (RQF Level 6) who changed to a longer undergraduate course at the same RQF level for any reason other than study abroad/work placement/re-sit/repeat modules (for example, adding a qualifying year for law students);

 - Undergraduate students who are re-starting on a different course;

-- Postgraduate Master's degree students who transfer to a different Master's degree before completion, and are unable to demonstrate that the new course is either related to the last course completed in the UK (NOT the course they are currently enrolled on) or the two courses combined support their genuine career aspiration.
+- Postgraduate students who wish to change course before completion, and are unable to demonstrate that the new course is either related to the last course completed in the UK (NOT the course they are currently enrolled on) or that the two courses combined support their genuine career aspirations.

 If your previous study is at a lower level and you have successfully completed that qualification (by having finished and achieved that qualification), for example, if you are progressing from A level to a Bachelor's degree, 'Academic Progression' is justified automatically and you do not need to do anything.

-If your previous study is at the same degree level, 'Academic Progression' needs to be assessed and justified either on the basis that the two courses are related (connected, part of the same subject group, or involves deeper specialisation), or, the two course combined support your genuine career aspiration.
+If your previous study is at the same degree level, 'Academic Progression' needs to be assessed and justified either on the basis that the two courses are related (connected, part of the same subject group, or the new course involves deeper specialisation), or, the two courses combined support your genuine career aspirations.
 If you are unable to justify this, you should check whether you can be exempt from this requirement.

-Different Admissions Team have slightly different process of assessing 'Academic Progression'.
+Different Admissions Teams have slightly different processes of assessing 'Academic Progression'.